 | RS.MI Incident Mitigation | Stop the damage | Isolate affected systems; revoke compromised credentials; apply patches |

 A one-page incident response playbook is enough for most SMEs.
-Cover five steps: detect (alert source, time, who was notified), assess in the first 30 minutes (severity, affected systems, data at risk), contain in the next 60 minutes (actions taken, systems isolated, credentials revoked), notify (internal: CEO, legal, DPO, insurer; external: regulator, customers, law enforcement — with the deadline), and recover & learn (recovery steps, root cause, lessons, review date).
+Cover five steps: detect (alert source, time, who was notified), assess in the first 30 minutes (severity, affected systems, data at risk), contain in the next 60 minutes (actions taken, systems isolated, credentials revoked), notify (internal: CEO, legal, DPO, insurer; external: regulator, customers, law enforcement, with the deadline), and recover and learn (recovery steps, root cause, lessons, review date).

 Function 6: RECOVER

-Recovery is where resilience is proven.
+Recovery is the function that gets verified most concretely.
 CSF 2.0 expanded RECOVER to include not just technical restoration but also communication during recovery.

 | Category | What it means | SME action |